-If you have been arrested for DUI with Property Damage in Tampa, Hillsborough County, Florida, enhanced penalties might apply if you are convicted of the criminal offense.
-Contact a Tampa DUI Attorney at the Sammis Law Firm to discuss fighting this very serious criminal charge.
+If you have been arrested for DUI with Property Damage under Florida Statute Section 316.193(3)(c)1, in Tampa, Hillsborough County, Florida, contact an experienced DUI attorney at Sammis Law Firm.

 We welcome your calls to discuss your case.
-Call 813-250-0500 to speak directly with an attorney at the firm about the unique facts of your case.
+Contact us to speak directly with an attorney at the firm about the unique facts of your case.

 Elements of Property Damage DUI in Fla.
 Stat. § 316.193(3)

-The elements of property damage DUI can be found at Fla.
+The elements of property damage DUI can be found in Fla.
 Stat. § 316.193(3).
-Those elements of proving a DUI with enhanced penalties for property damage requires proof beyond all reasonable doubt of the following:
+Those elements of proving a DUI with enhanced penalties for property damage require proof beyond all reasonable doubt of the following:

-- the Defendant had a blood alcohol concentration (BAC) of .08 grams or more of alcohol per 100 milliliters of blood at the time of driving
+- the Defendant had a blood alcohol concentration (BAC) of .08 grams or more of alcohol per 100 milliliters of blood at the time of driving; or

 - the Defendant had a breath alcohol level of .08 or more grams of alcohol per 210 liters of breath at the time of driving.